 Chihuahua, México.
 2020.

-Two years after this project was done, the two Jesuit Priests of Cerocahui, Javier Campos and Joaquín Mora, were brutally assassinated in their church by a local cartel leader, leaving the girls, the nuns, the community and the country wounded.
+Two years after this project was completed, the two Jesuit priests of Cerocahui, Father Javier Campos and Father Joaquín Mora, were brutally assassinated in their church by a local cartel leader, leaving the girls, the nuns, the community and the country wounded.
+Their deaths underscore the ongoing violence that makes educational work in the Sierra Tarahumara both essential and perilous.

 This website uses cookies to improve your experience.